segmentio/encoding/json/README.md

 performance than the standard library, but there were also features that we did not want to give away.

-Other open-source packages which attempt to offer a reduced CPU and memory footprint usually do so by designing a different API, or require code generation (therefore adding complexity to the build process).
+Other open-source packages offering a reduced CPU and memory footprint usually do so by designing a different API, or require code generation (therefore adding complexity to the build process).
 These were not acceptable conditions for us, as we were not willing to trade off developer productivity for better runtime performance.
 The safest way to achieve this was to replicate exactly standard library interfaces and behavior, which meant the package implementation was the only area that we were able to work with.
 The internals of this package make heavy use of unsafe pointer arithmetics and other performance optimizations, and therefore are not as approachable as typical Go programs.
 Basically, we put a bigger burden on maintainers to achieve better runtime cost without sacrificing developer productivity.

 For these reasons, we also don't believe that this code should be ported upsteam to the standard `encoding/json` package.
 The standard library has to remain